JaredTweed/AudioToTextTranscriber/README.md

+feel free to make edits and contributions via pull requests. this is open source.

 Transcribes audio.
 I use it so i can search through my audio files quickly for work; either using ctrl+F in a text editor, or uploading the txt file to AI.

 ## Future things to add